peerlibrary/meteor-blaze-components/README.md

 If mixin is already added to the component the method does nothing.

-Use `addMixin` to manually add additional mixins after a component was created.
+Use `requireMixin` to manually add additional mixins after a component was created.
 For example, to add dependencies required by automatically added mixins as a result of [`mixins`](user-content-reference_instance_mixins).

 Related projects
 ----------------